Particle.news

 17 States Sue Trump Administration Over $3.3 Billion EV Charger Funding Freeze

-The lawsuit challenges the Federal Highway Administration's authority to halt congressionally approved funds for electric vehicle infrastructure projects.
+The lawsuit, led by California, challenges the administration's authority to halt congressionally approved funds for the NEVI program, citing illegal overreach.

 (L-R) Chair of the California Energy Commission David Hochschild and California Attorney General Rob Bonta speak at a press conference on Wednesday, May 7, 2025, in Burlingame, Calif.
 Bonta announced the filing of a multi-state lawsuit against the Federal Highway Administration’s withholding of funds previously approved by Congress for the construction of electric vehicle charging stations.
 (Alise Maripuu/Bay City News)